nulljcd/editor/README.md

 # editor
-A simple html, css, js editor.
+A simple html, css and js editor.